Pukaskwa National Park

 Conclusion

-The Pukaskwa National Park in the south of Marathon, Ontario, is another best place to spend your journey.
-This place is one of the largest parks in Canada.
+The Pukaskwa National Park, located south of Marathon, Ontario, is a great place to spend your journey.
+It is one of the largest parks in Canada.

 This place offers content-satisfying places to explore with our family and friends.
 You can choose from hiking trails, swimming, camping, and many more.

-Pukaskwa National Park is a few hours’ drive from almost every place like Toronto.
-So travelling to this beautiful place won’t be a hurdle for anyone from Canada.
+Pukaskwa National Park is a few hours’ drive from almost every place in Canada, including Toronto.
+So, travelling to this beautiful place won’t be a hurdle for anyone from Canada.